erlangxk/mockAPI/mockoon-server/README.md

 To customize the mock API:
 1. Edit the `data.json` file directly, or
 2. Use the Mockoon desktop application to create/modify your API and export the configuration to `data.json`

+When using Docker, the `data.json` file is mounted as a volume, so you can modify it without rebuilding the container.

+## Docker Configuration

+The project includes Docker configuration for easy deployment:

+- `Dockerfile`: Configures a Node.js 22 Alpine container to run the Mockoon server
+- `docker-compose.yml`: Sets up the container with appropriate port mapping and volume mounting

+### Customizing Docker Configuration

+- To change the port mapping, edit the `ports` section in `docker-compose.yml`
+- To add environment variables, add an `environment` section to the service in `docker-compose.yml`

 ## Contributing